Research Scientist · Google

 Translating Navigation Instructions in Natural Language to a High-Level Plan for Behavioral Robot Navigation

-Xiaoxue Zang*, Ashwini Pokle*, Marynel Vázquez, Kevin Chen, Juan Carlos Niebles, Alvaro Soto and Silvio Savarese
+Xiaoxue Zang*, Ashwini Pokle*, Marynel Vázquez, Kevin Chen, Juan Carlos Niebles, Alvaro Soto, Silvio Savarese

 Conference on Empirical Methods in Natural Language Processing (EMNLP), 2018